 Thank you for your interest in mentoring!

-We are currently accepting mentorship applications for summer 2023.
-Opportunities include:
+We are currently accepting mentorship applications for our summer 2024 programs!

 Our Mentorship Model

 Y-WE primarily uses a group mentorship model that allows women and girls alike to get to know a wide range of positive role models that can offer personal and professional support.
 Some of our youth and mentors will also be paired in one-to-one match-ups based on desires and needs.

 Your primary role as a mentor is to be present and authentic, listen well and be willing to jump right in.
 We welcome women of all backgrounds: cultural, religious, educational, economic and sexual orientation.
 We seek to have mentors who closely reflect the diversity of our youth.